 - Select one that has an active development community for maintenance and improvement.

 - Select one that is easy to use.

 - Choose the one that is compatible with your/and if possible with multiple operating systems suitable to you.

-- HD wallet should generate addresses on its own and does not create excessive baggage to backup each private key on its own.
+- HD wallet should generate addresses on its own and not create excessive baggage to back up each private key on its own.

 - Work with one on which KYC is not needed.

-- Go for one that serves your needs like day trading, hodling, long-term and short-term savings, and others.
+- Go for one that serves your needs like day trading, holding, long-term and short-term savings, and others.

 We also looked at the application of wallets inside a blockchain.
 The best application of blockchain wallets is in the blockchain cryptocurrencies.
 In this case, they are used to store, send, and receive crypto.
 They help track the record of transactions relating to the specific addresses and public keys they generate.

 We also found in this blockchain tutorial that wallets can be in the form of software or hardware.
 Finally, we also learned about the benefits and challenges of using wallets, among them being that the technology is not widely applied, and the fact that there are some technical challenges related to it such as access to devices.